Apteco/AptecoPSFramework/AptecoPSFramework/plugins/Brevo/README.md

 `updateFormId` - This one will automatically be used, when used in a template.
 If not defined here, it will use a default one from settings `defaultUpdateFormId` or throw an exception

 `sendAtBestTime` - This one will remove the targeted time for that date and will determine the best time.
 Should be false or true

+# Webhooks

+In order to use webhooks to receive events of Brevo I would recommend to setup a receiver (ask me for a scalable sample code) and then set this webhook up via a call like this

 ```PowerShell
 $headers = [Hashtable]@{